Story Stack

 A Master's capstone exploring how a storytelling card game and app can help families share and preserve family stories for the future, with low-effort.

-Role: Sole UX Researcher, UX Designer, Graphic Designer
+Role: Sole UX Researcher, UX Designer, Graphic Designer for my grad thesis

 Fall 2025 - Spring 2026, 24 weeks